Xtines/A-B-Testing-fundamentals/README.md

 * beta (_&beta;_) = P(fail to reject| Ho false), or the **probability of falsely failing to conclude there is a measured diff**, depends on how large your effect really was.
 	* means you are likely to fail to design an experiment that actually did have a measured difference in response rates.

-	*ex)* larger measured differences will have a lower beta, that is, a lower chance of error.
+	* larger measured differences will have a lower beta, that is, a lower chance of error.

 * Confidence level = 1 - _&alpha;_
 * 1 - _&beta;_ = statistical power/sensitivity (often ~80%) -> in general, you'd want your experiment to have a high level of sensitivity.

 ** the need to balance _&alpha;_ & _&beta;_:**
 Why?